antonlep/shortest-path/documentation/weekly_report4.md

 # Week 4
 ## Things done this week
 * JPS algorithm initial implementation.
-At the moment calculates correct distances and jump points are correct.
+At the moment calculates correct distances and jump points.
 Calculation speed could be improved.
 * Four test cases with relatively small maps have been defined to ensure that calculated routes, visited nodes and shortest distance is correct.
 * Initial performance comparison with large map.
 * Test document update.